 However, if your KitchenAid dishwasher's "Heavy Duty" and "Normal" lights are flashing alternately, an error has occurred that requires some attention.
 Sometimes, overloading the dishwasher can activate error codes, so be sure you are maintaining a moderate load.

-Sometimes the "Heavy Duty" and "Normal" lights will flash when an error has been detected, but a simple reset is all that is needed.
-Unplug the KitchenAid dishwasher and wait two minutes and then return power to the machine.
+Sometimes the "Heavy Duty" and "Normal" lights flash when an error has been detected, but a simple reset is all that is needed.
+Unplug the KitchenAid dishwasher, wait two minutes and then return power to the machine.
 Open and close the dishwasher door firmly and select a new wash cycle, followed by "Start."

-The lights on the dishwasher may blink alternatively if there is an error with the control panel.
+The lights on the dishwasher may blink alternately if there is an error with the control panel.
 Try wiping the control keypad with a clean, damp cloth to remove residue that might be causing the key pads to stick.
-Follow by drying the key pad.
-Sometimes a reset as described previously can also resolve problems with a control panel communication error.
+Follow by drying the keypad.
+Sometimes a reset, as described, can also resolve problems with a control panel communication error.

 Sometimes, the appliance's control lock is activated, which would disable any operation.
 Each model has a control lock button.
 To find it, check the documentation for your model.
 Press and hold the button for three seconds until the lights turns off.
 Note that Sleep Mode might be enabled, in which case, press either the Start/Resume or Cancel buttons to re-enable the machine, or close the door.
 This should allow you to turn off the control lock.

 Although the reason that the "Heavy Duty" and "Normal" lights are both flashing is likely a control panel issue, there are some basic troubleshooting methods that may resolve the problem without service assistance.
 Try running hot water at the kitchen sink to warm up the water before it enters the dishwasher and run a "Rinse Only" cycle.